Updated: 19th February 2021

 We have a number of people who would like to trek to Everest, Annapurna, Mera and Island Peak who are flexible in their schedules.

-We can be flexible and run trips for you if you are comfortable with quarantine and being flexible with your dates.
+Our goal is to be be flexible and run trips for you if you are comfortable with quarantine and being flexible with your dates.
 But keep in mind that this will require you to wait and see how things play out over the coming month.

 We know some of you are very keen to travel this year and we want to remain as flexible as possible for you.
 If you can let us know your position and flexibility this will help us plan ahead.
 I am happy to find a time to chat with you and explore options.
 I look forward to hearing back from you.